 That’s the big lesson I learned at a young age and why I preach to my clients to always diversify.

-If you had one piece of advice to someone just starting out, what would it be?
+If you had one piece of advice for someone just starting, what would it be?

-Figure out if you’re actually committed to your business.
-I’ve talked to a lot of people that say they’re committed, but they’re not.
+Figure out if you’re committed to your business.
+I’ve talked to a lot of people who say they’re committed, but they’re not.
 Are you willing to work 40, 50, 60, 70, or 80 hours a week on your business?

-Are you willing to sacrifice time with friends, family, girlfriends or boyfriends and are you actually willing to make that commitment?
-Especially if you’re getting into e-commerce?
+Are you willing to sacrifice time with friends, family, girlfriends, or boyfriends and are you willing to make that commitment?
+Especially if you’re getting into e-commerce.

-Can you sacrifice yourself for busy season?
-Are you going to do whatever it takes to make the income at the end of the year that you need to invest into the company?
+Can you sacrifice yourself for the busy season?
+Are you going to do whatever it takes to make the income at the end of the year that you need to invest in the company?